 The other modules contain relevant features and their settings.

-Norton’s user interface has seen a major facelift in 2018.
+Norton’s user interface has seen a major facelift.
 It’s now simple, bright and airy, in shades of white and green.

 Overall, both Norton and Windows Defender offer a simple, easy-to-use user interface.